emsesp/EMS-ESP32/README.md

 #### RC20 (Moduline 300)

-Read and write of setpoint temp and mode supported.
+Read and write of setpoint temperature and mode are supported.

 #### RC30 (Moduline 400)

-Read and write of setpoint temp and mode supported.
+Read and write of setpoint temperature and mode are supported.

-Type's 3F, 49, 53, 5D are identical.
+Note I found type's 3F, 49, 53, 5D are identical.
 So are 4B, 55, 5F and mostly zero's.
 Types 40, 4A, 54 and 5E are also the same.

 #### RC35

 An RC35 thermostat can support up to 4 heating circuits each controlled with their own Monitor and Working Mode IDs.

-Fetching the thermostats setpoint temp us by requesting 0x3E and looking at the 3rd byte in the data telegram (data[2]) and dividing by 2.
+Fetching the thermostats setpoint temperature us by requesting 0x3E and looking at the 3rd byte in the data telegram (data[2]) and dividing by 2.

 The mode is on type 0x47 (or 0x3D) and the 8th byte (data[7]).
 0=off, 1=on, 2=auto

+This is roughly supported but not fully tested.

 #### TC100/TC200 (Nefit Easy)